Meet the pangolin

 Pangolins, or scaly anteaters as they are sometimes known, feed on invertebrates, mostly ants and termites, using their claws to dig out insect nests.
 Most pangolins, apart from the black-bellied pangolin, are nocturnal, which means they come out at night and sleep through the day.
-They are also very secretive mammals that are hard to find.
+Pangolins are also very secretive mammals that are hard to find.
+Some species, like the black-bellied pangolin (whose tail is twice as long as its body!), live in trees while others burrow underground.
+Even though most pangolins are very shy, Indian pangolins have been known to explore local villages and even burrow into people’s homes!

 Although all eight existing species of pangolin are found in Asia and Africa, fossil records tell us that pangolins may actually have evolved in Europe!
-They are Asia and Africa’s version of the anteaters you find in South America, but anteaters are unrelated to pangolins.
+All pangolin species usually have only one baby at a time, but the length of pregnancy can be very different across species.
+While Indian pangolin pregnancy lasts around 65 days, Chinese pangolins are pregnant for around one whole year!
+Pangolins are Asia and Africa’s version of the anteaters you find in South America, but anteaters are unrelated to pangolins.

 The biggest threat to most pangolin species is illegal hunting and poaching for local use and international trade.
 More than one million pangolins are believed to have been taken from the wild over the past decade.
 Despite a ban on trading wild-caught pangolins in Asia, the illegal trade is thriving.
 Consumers are willing to pay lots of money for their meat, which is considered a luxury food in the East.
 Their scales are also used in traditional Asian medicines, believed to treat a range of ailments, even though they are only made of the same material as our hair and fingernails.
 Because of this trade, pangolin populations are declining across all species.
 The Chinese pangolin and Sunda pangolin populations have declined by around 80% in the last few decades, disappearing completely from some habitats.

 What’s being done?